Rachel Reeves: Shadow Chancellor of the Exchequer

 Reeves moved into the role of Shadow Chancellor of the Exchequer in a shadow cabinet reshuffle on 9 May 2021, replacing Anneliese Dodds.
 As Shadow Chancellor, Reeves opposed aspects of the budgets presented by Rishi Sunak, Kwasi Kwarteng and Jeremy Hunt.
-She was particularly critical of Kwarteng's budget, as it led to financial instability.
+Reeves strongly criticised Kwasi Kwarteng's September 2022 mini-budget, describing it as "casino economics".
 In December 2021, Reeves said she would support a 2p cut to the Income Tax basic rate, if the Conservatives proposed that.
 She opposed the planned 1.2% rise in National Insurance rates.
 Reeves said Labour planned to replace business rates with a new system that charged shops fairly compared to larger online businesses.

 In an interview with the Financial Times, outlining her forthcoming speech in Bury on strengthening the economy, Reeves said a Starmer government would be pro-business and committed to fiscal discipline.
 She said Britain had seen Japanese-style Lost Decades of growth, which she said the Labour government would reverse through following fiscal rules and eliminating borrowing for day-to-day spending, with no unfunded election spending commitments.
 This she said would enable government capital spending, above the current 3% of GDP per year limit, to promote growth.
 Labour would be both pro-worker and pro-business.
 Reeves did not think Britain would rejoin the European Union or its single market in the next 50 years.
 She said she was against the return of freedom of movement for workers between the UK and EU.
 Reeves also said that the falling membership of the Labour Party was a good thing, as it was shedding unwelcome supporters.

 In her speech in Bury on 20 January 2022, where she was introduced by MP Christian Wakeford, who had recently defected to Labour from the Conservatives amid the Partygate scandal, she added more detail to her plan: